Skateparks have become increasingly popular in recent years and appeal to a broad cross-section of youngsters.

 How much a new skatepark will cost is impossible to answer without a design and build plan in place.
 Some skatepark features can cost more to construct than others — overhangs, cradles and pipes, for example, will cost more to build than simple ledges and planks.

-In costing out the construction of a skatepark, one of the elements often overlooked is the issue of drainage.
+In costing out the construction of a skatepark, one of the elements often overlooked is drainage.
 Skateboarders will not want to splash through pools of water.

 Skateparks built into a broader park development can be substantially cheaper than standalone projects.
-And additional provision may have to be found for associated facilities such as fencing, seating and landscaping.
+And additional provisions may have to be found for associated facilities such as fencing, seating and landscaping.